19 Free Crochet Pumpkin Patterns

-This decorative pumpkin patch potholder boasts of textured stitching and big full leaves.
-You can use it to celebrate fall, Thanksgiving and Halloween.
+This decorative pumpkin patch potholder boasts textured stitching and big full leaves.
+You can use it to celebrate fall, Thanksgiving, and Halloween.

 This farmhouse crochet pumpkin can be crocheted pretty fast and is fun to make.
-You need to change colors and it can be whipped up in an evening.
+You need to change colors, and it can be whipped up in the evening.

-Small stuffed crochet pumpkins are perfect fall décor.
-They are made from brown and orange worsted weight yarn.
+Small stuffed crochet pumpkins are the perfect fall décor.
+They are made from brown and orange worsted-weight yarn.

 This crochet pumpkin basket with a lid would prove to be useful in storing your knick-knacks.
 You can also use it as a little bowl without the cover.